benfc1993/reactiv/README.md

 # reactiv

-react clone written from scratch
+react clone written from scratch with tools for stepping through the react life cycle to aid teaching / learning react.

 ## Start